hmuralt/i18nJsonToTs/README.md

 # i18nJsonToTs

-Utility to generate TypeScript out of a translatable I18N JSON.
+Utility to generate TypeScript out of a translatable I18N JSON. (using TypeScript compiler API)

 Note: this is not a tool that maps JSON to TypeScript one to one.